communitiesuk/funding-service-design-application-store/README.md

 From the top-level directory enter the command to install pip and the dependencies of the project

     python3 -m pip install --upgrade pip && pip install -r requirements-dev.txt

+### Postgres

+You will need to set up a local postgres server to run and test this repo.

+Set the environment variables "DATABASE_URL" to your postgres connection string before running `flask` or `pytest`.

+Eg.

+`export DATABASE_URL=postgresql://postgres:postgres@127.0.0.1:5432/postgres`

 ## How to use